temcocontrols/woo-variations-table/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Use the native WooCommerce error message in case of added quantity of an item exceeded the available stock qty.

 = 2.2.2 =
-* Show an error if the added quantity of an item exceeded the available stock qty.
+* Show an error if the adding quantity of an item exceeded the available stock qty.
 *  Other small improvements and fixes.

 = 2.2.0 =